Vexeff/nodes/README.md

 ## Getting Started

 The goal of this project is to have a custom to-do list with an XP bar -- an attempt to gamify productivity!
-Additionally, I wanted to explore sign up and log ins without a credentials provider -- using Supabase for this project.
+<br> Additionally, I wanted to explore sign up and log ins without a credentials provider -- using Supabase for this project.

 ### Current status